vhakulinen/neovim-intellij-complete/README.md

 This is the IntelliJ plugin which provides functionality for Neovim which you can use with deoplete and [neovim-intellij-complete-deoplete](https://github.com/vhakulinen/neovim-intellij-complete-deoplete).

-Install the neovim-intellij-complete plugin for IDEA, Andriod Studio, or other Jetbrains IDE and deoplete + neovim-intellij-complete-deoplete for Neovim.
+Install the neovim-intellij-complete plugin for IDEA, Android Studio, or other Jetbrains IDE and deoplete + neovim-intellij-complete-deoplete for Neovim.

 # Use It